BrandenStoberReal/SillyTavern-ValueTracker-Plugin/API.md

 ## Important: Extension ID Header

-For all API endpoints (except cross-extension endpoints), the extension ID must be provided in a header rather than in the URL path:
+For most API endpoints (except registration and cross-extension endpoints), the extension ID must be provided in a header rather than in the URL path:

 - **Header**: `x-extension-id` - The unique identifier for the extension making the request

+Registration endpoints require the extension ID in the request body since the extension is not yet registered.

 ## Table of Contents